Srivalli13204/Django-Telegram-Bot/README.md

 ## 🤖 Telegram Bot

 - Start your bot by messaging /start
+- The bot collects your Telegram username
-- Your Telegram username will be saved to the database
+- Data is saved to the TelegramUser model

-## 📦 Features

-- DRF + Token Authentication
+## 📧 Email ( Celery )
+- When a user registers, a welcome email is sent via Celery
+- Make sure your email credentials are set in .env

+---

+## ✅ Tech Stack
+- Python
-- Login view
+- Django
+- Django REST Framework
-- Celery async email after registration
+- Celery + Redis
-- Telegram bot integration
+- Telegram Bot API

-- Clean and modular code structure
+---

+## 📂 Folder Structure
+django-project/

+├── core/                  # Your app

+├── telegram_bot.py        # Bot logic

+├── manage.py

+├── .env.example

+├── requirements.txt

+└── README.md

+---

 ## 👤 Author
 - Developed by Pichika Parimala Durga Srivalli as part of an assignment.